 Can You Freeze Mint?

 Fresh mint might not be an option for much of the year if you live in a colder location.
-If you want access to it during the colder months, you will need a way to preserve it.
-Ideally, the method will allow the mint to retain as many of its fresh characteristics as possible.
+If you want access to it during the colder months, you will need to preserve it.
+Ideally, the method chosen will allow the mint to keep as many of its fresh characteristics as possible.
 So can you freeze mint?
 Yes, freezing is a better way to preserve the herb, but only if you do it correctly.
-Let’s review the methods and how to approach using mint that has been frozen then thawed.
+Let’s review the method and how to approach using mint that has been frozen and then thawed.

 How long can mint last in the freezer?